emissary-ingress/emissary/reference/pro/authentication.md

 [oidc-session]: https://openid.net/specs/openid-connect-session-1_0.html

-This is done by having your application direct the web browser `POST` to `/.ambassador/oauth2/logout`.
+This is done by having your application direct the web browser `POST` *and navigate* to `/.ambassador/oauth2/logout`.
 There are 2 form-encoded values that you need to include:

  1. `realm`: The `name.namespace` of the `Filter` that you want to log out of.
 This may be submitted as part of the POST body, or may be set as an URL query parameter.